xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 </tbody>
 </table>

-Katalon Studio auto-generates JUnit report with all executed test cases in test suite 1,2,3,4.
+Katalon Studio auto-generates JUnit report with all executed test cases in test suite 1,2,3, and 4.

 > Learn more about how to create and execute a test suite collection in [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information)

 ### Terminate Test Suite Collection In Parallel Mode
 Given that you have a test suite collection that has 10 test suites, Instances = 3.
 You set the maxFailedTests = 100.

+>**Notes**:
+>
->**Note**: Instances is the number of test suites you set to run at the same time.
+> - Instances is the number of test suites you set to run at the same time.
+> - T is the number of maximum failure test cases
+> - x is the number of failure test cases in the test suite

 The flow of this example is explained as below: